HuotChu/ArrayForLua/README.md

 > #### Parameters

 **array** `Required`
-- The table to be modified must be an *array*.
+- The table to be reduced must be an *array*.

 **function** `Required`
 - Function to execute on each element in the array, taking four arguments: